 1. First and foremost, make sure you’re clear on your own needs and priorities, having a defined plan to meet your goals.
-Analyze what you are willing and able to contribute to your parents and children, being aware how any financial contribution will impact you down the road.
+Analyze what you are willing and able to contribute to your parents’ and children’s wellbeing, with awareness around how any financial contribution will impact you down the road.
 Will giving your child money for his or her down payment mean you will have to work two additional years?
 Will helping your parents mean you can’t achieve some of the goals for which you’ve been saving?
-Know how you will need to adjust your savings and spending plan before you decide to contribute.
+Know how you will need to adjust your savings and spending plan before you decide to commit.

 2. Have an open, honest dialogue with your parents to discuss their financial resources, their expectations of you and your ability to contribute.
 As aging parents often have both limited financial resources and options to finance the increased costs of aging, it’s important to begin your dialogue with them before something unexpected occurs.
 When you meet with your parents discuss the following questions: